 June 4: Durnstein and Melk, Austria

-Viking encourages you to buy local wine and beer and stash it in your stateroom cooler.
-In practice this is superfluous because there is so much of it aboard, especially with the premium drinks package; you only have to lift a finger or a wine list, and it’s there on a 24/7 basis.
+Cruising Austria …continued from part 3… Viking encourages you to buy local wine and beer and stash it in your stateroom cooler.
+In practice this is superfluous because there is so much of it aboard, especially with the premium drinks package.
+You only have to lift a finger or a wine list, and it’s there 24/7.

 A discovery worth experiencing is Austrian red wine.
 It is not widely exported, but now accounts for a third or more of production, most of it enjoyed locally.
 A revelation was Markowitz “Rubin Carnuntum” 2011: 100% zweigelt grapes, a velvety red with a flowery nose, normally €38 the bottle, freely poured on our premium package.
 The predominant white is gruner veltlinger, like a spritzy sauvignon blanc.
 You can find veltlinger in North America, but not in the varieties and quality of the vintages sold locally.
 Other grapes are St. Laurent, blaufränkisch, riesling, muller thurgau and chardonnay.
 You can find dealers stocking these delectables on the wine-searcher website.

 A name like “zweigelt,” says Tony Cenicola, has obstacles to overcome: “the American wine-drinking public is attracted to melodious wine terminology….chardonnay and merlot and chianti and rioja flow beautifully from the tongue, with connotations of captivating pleasures.
 Germanic words like zweigelt, blaufränkisch and, yes, rotwein, do not….It’s time to get over it.
 The pure pleasures available by being open to some of the less familiar Germanic wines are now too great to allow a little matter like language to stand in the way.”